fabiantoth/streamdb/README.md

 </pre>

+### 3. Add Sample Data:

-And finally, let's add some dummy data:
+And finally, let's add some dummy data.
+Comment out the addCollection() code and paste in the rest as shown below:

 ```js
 // run.js